mrsingleton/jour71105/lessons/html/05-hyperlinks.md

 - Avoid linking phrases such as "Click here" because it's bad for accessibility readers and for search engines.

 ## Challenge
+1. How would you use linking to create a navigation menu?
-How would you link an image to another page?
+2. How would you man an image in one page link to another web page?